 Inevitably, you may come across a problem from time to time when carrying out business text messaging.
 When this happens, you'll want peace of mind that your issue will be rectified quickly.

 Support levels can vary between SMS providers.
-Some offer online help only, through a chatbot or knowledge base, while others provide dedicated human support through phone or video calls.
+Some offer online help only, through an sms chatbot or knowledge base, while others provide dedicated human support through phone or video calls.
 So when researching providers, consider what type of support you'll be comfortable with.

 SMS gateway = SMS API